| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 x must be scalar, vector, or matrix.
 After being converted to a matrix, if necessary, the number of rows of x must be evenly divisible by m and the number of columns of x must be evenly divisible by n.

-See also bdiag.
+See also bdiag

-The circshift function shifts the elements of the array x.
+function shifts the elements of the array x.

 The arg s is a vector--each of its elements specifies the shift